JamesStudd/DiscordBot/README.md

 - **Mongoose**
     Connection to MongoDB to store reminders.
 - **Node-Cron**
     Used to setup cron jobs, for example `every day at 3pm`
+- **Nanoid**
+    Used to get a small ID.
+This is used in the reminders so that users can delete their own reminders.

 ### Dev